deepakhajare/maas/docs/juju-quick-start.rst

 - You're running Juju from the PPA (``ppa:juju/pkgs``) or from a branch of ``lp:juju``.
 At the time of writing MAAS support had not made it into the main Ubuntu archives.
+However, following the release of Ubuntu Precise, all the necessary package revisions will be in main.

-  Note that, if you're using a branch, you'll need to set ``PYTHONPATH`` carefully to ensure you use the code in the branch.
+  If you're using a branch, note that you'll need to set ``PYTHONPATH`` carefully to ensure you use the code in the branch.